gitbls/pistrong/README.md

     [ndm](https://github.com/gitbls/ndm) provides a simple DNS and DHCP server manager using the Bind9 DNS server and ISC DHCP Server, or alternatively dnsmasq.
 Of course, if you opt to not use ndm you can use any name server you'd prefer.

-    I've found that having my local LAN domain name be the same as my external domain name (static or dynamic) makes VPN testing and usage on the LAN SO much easier, since the client device can refer to the sam VPN DNS name regardless of whether it's on the internal LAN or on the Internet.
+    I've found that having my local LAN domain name be the same as my external domain name (static or dynamic) makes VPN testing and usage on the LAN *so* much easier, since the client device can refer to the same VPN DNS name regardless of whether it's on the internal LAN or on the Internet.

 ## Security Considerations